Diversity and Inclusion

 Disclaimer: York Region is not responsible for the content published on the Multifaith Action Society, an organization that is dedicated to promoting interfaith and multifaith dialogue and understanding.
 Their calendar is renowned for its accuracy and integrity and includes valuable information about 14 world faiths and different systems of marking important occasions by various faiths.

 Get to know York Region’s diverse community

-As of 2016, 1.18 million people called York Region home, including people from all cultures, races, ethnicities, languages, religions, abilities, ages and sexual orientations.
-Our diverse population includes more than 230 distinct ethnic groups.
+As of 2021, 1.17 million people called York Region home, including people from all cultures, races, ethnicities, languages, religions, abilities, ages and sexual orientations.
+Our diverse population includes people speaking over 120 languages and representing more than 230 distinct ethnic origins.

 The Census and Demographic Data page has various resources to better understand our community, such as:

 - Age, Sex, Gender and Dwelling Types